 Nonetheless, we did obtain significant evidence on several interesting questions.
-First, we confirmed the theoretical prediction that the Premium mechanism increases the fraction of participants who make a donation.
-Second, the Premium, Seed and Matching mechanisms each generated a higher rate of interest as measured by click-through to the "Contribute now" page.
+First, when we use all the data, we find that the Premium mechanism increases the fraction of participants who make a donation.
+This result, though, might be subject to a sample selection bias.
+Second, the Seed and Matching mechanisms each generated a higher rate of interest as measured by click-through to the "Contribute now" page than the Premium mechanism.
 Our results on gift size were insignificant due to the small sample sizes: we could not reject the null hypothesis that the gift size was the same for every pairwise mechanism comparison at even the 10% level of significance.